Updated: Sep 9

-I found that the playfulness theme was woven into every area of my life this year.
+I found that when I set the intention to play more, the playfulness theme was woven into every area of my life year.
 For example, I experimented more on my yoga mat, which helped me discover new yoga sequences and meditations.

-Have fun creating a healthier, happier family—and a healthy, happier you—in 2019!
+Have fun creating a healthier, happier family—and a healthy, happier you!

 Now put down your phone and play!